-Since incorporation on 25 November 2008, the company has paid insurance premiums of \$22,500 in respect of directors' and officers liability for current and former directors and officers, including senior executives of the company.
+During the financial year, the company has paid insurance premiums of \$22,500 in respect of directors' and officers' liability for current and former directors and officers, including senior executives of the company.

 The insurance premiums relate to:

 - Costs and expenses incurred by the relevant officers in defending proceedings whether civil or criminal and whatever the outcome. - Other liabilities that may arise from their position, with the exception of conduct involving wilful breach of duty or improper use of information or position to gain a personal advantage.